13 Data Storage and Security

 • Complete required trainings (e.g., CITI trainings, IT training, internal training).

-• Consistently name folders and files according to the style guide.
+• Consistently name folders and files according to the style guide (see Sections 9.2 and 9.3).

 • Do not keep copies of files.